bb7555/massive-nemesis/_posts/Creating-An-Application-Internal-XML-API-Endpoint-From-An-External-Data-Source-In-NodeJS.md

 ```

 Last is the view page that pulls the data via AJAX.
 This example is a hybrid of raw javascript and jQuery.
-I use raw javscript to request the XML from our web app at '/xml'.
-I, then, use jQuery to parse the XML and the incredibally well performing `each()` method in jQuery to interate over all the data for our map.
+I use raw javascript to request the XML from our web app at '/xml'.
+I, then, use jQuery to parse the XML and the incredibly well performing `each()` method in jQuery to iterate over all the data for our map.

 ```